pmgl/starblast-modding/README.md

 Starblast Modding interface allows you to create custom mods for Starblast.
 The interface is made of a code editor window, on the left, and a console window, on the right.
 The code editor is where you type the JavaScript code for your mod.
 The console is where you can type commands to start your mod, stop it or interact with it while it is running.

-Main programming language uses in this interface is [JavaScript (ECMAScript)](https://www.w3schools.com/js/DEFAULT.asp)
+Main programming language used in this interface is [JavaScript (ECMAScript)](https://www.w3schools.com/js/DEFAULT.asp)

 ## Documentation and Tutorial
 ### Important Notes
-In newer version of browsers' updates, you can't use the Modding Client in incognito mode anymore as they restrict some incognito features which are used by the editor.
+In newer versions of browsers' updates, you can't use the Modding Client in incognito mode anymore as they restrict some incognito features which are used by the editor.

 And make sure to read all of these from the start to the end so that you won't miss any important info!